WICG/local-peer-to-peer/EXPLAINER.md

 ## Peer discovery

-Before any connection can be established, two peers on the local network must find each other.
+Before any connection can be established, two peers on the local communication medium must find each other.
 This is done using the `LP2PReceiver` and `LP2PRequest` interfaces:

 ```js
 // Peer A